curityio/mcp-authorization-secured-api/clients/typescript-sdk-client/README.md

 The example client sends the following DCR request details.\
 Note that the MCP authorization specification does not define how clients get the initial scope.\
-The example client uses a hard coded `mcp:tools` scope to start an MCP tools session.
+The example client uses an empty scope to start an MCP tools session.

 ```json
 {